OUR TEAM

 Director / Principal - Archaeology

-• Kane has over 10 years of experience working in heritage consulting and research throughout Western Australia.
+Kane has over 15 years of experience working in heritage consulting and research throughout Western Australia.
 He completed his PhD at the University of Western Australia (UWA) in 2018 and is a specialist in stone artefact analysis, field methods, and chronological analyses as well as coastal and Pilbara archaeology.
 He has extensive consulting experience across north-western Australia, working with a variety of different groups on survey, excavation, and salvage projects with communities.
 Kane particularly enjoys spending time on country with Traditional Owners, continuing to learn and contribute towards cultural heritage management.
-Kane also has a part-time research position at UWA and continues to undertake research throughout north-western Australia with Traditional Owner communities.
+Kane also has an adjunct research position at UWA and continues to undertake research throughout north-western Australia with Traditional Owner communities.
 His research has been published in international and national journals including Australian Archaeology, Archaeology in Oceania, and Journal of Archaeological Science.
 Kane is a member of the Australian Archaeological Association (AAA) and a Full Member of the Australian Association of Consulting Archaeologists Incorporated (AACAI).

 Jo Thomson PhD